Champa: Economy

 Phu Loc tower, a Cham kalan archetype, Binh Dinh, constructed in the late 13th century.
 A remain of Vijaya.

 Unlike many contemporaneous mainland Southeast Asian kingdoms, Champa's economy was not a heavily agrarian one.
-The 14th-century Franciscan traveler Odoric of Pordenone who had visited the nation in 1324–25 describes the diet of medieval Champa commoners mainly composed of rice and fish/seafood products.
+The 14th-century Franciscan traveller Odoric of Pordenone who had visited the nation in 1324–25 describes the diet of medieval Champa commoners mainly composed of rice and fish/seafood products.
 As a seafaring people, the Cham were highly itinerant and established a network of trade including not only the major ports at Hội An, Thị Nại but also extending into the mountainous hinterland.
 Maritime trade was facilitated by a network of wells that provided fresh water to Cham and foreign ships along the coast of Champa and the islands of Cù Lao Chàm and Lý Sơn.
 While Kenneth R. Hall suggests that Champa was not able to rely on taxes on trade for stable revenue, but instead financed their rule by raiding neighboring countries and seabustering merchant ships, Hardy argues that the country's prosperity was above all based on commerce.

 The vast majority of Champa's export products, mostly medieval commodities, came from the mountainous hinterland, sourced from as far as Attapeu in southern Laos.
 They included gold and silver, slaves, animal and animal products, and precious woods.
 Cham pottery, characterized by distinct olive-green and brown glazes, were primary produced by the kilns of Gò Sành, just in the suburbs of Vijaya.
 Cham ceramic production peaked around the 14th to 16th century, and have been reported to be discovered in present-day Egypt, the UAE, Malaysia, and the Philippines.

 By far the most important export product was eaglewood.
 It was the only product mentioned in Marco Polo's brief account and similarly impressed the Arab trader Sulayman several centuries earlier.
 Most of it was probably taken from the Aquilaria crassna tree, just as most of the eaglewood in Vietnam today.
 The largest amount of eaglewood products extracted from the highland of Champa occurred in 1155, when Cham envoy reportedly shipped 55,020 catties (around 33 tons) of incense of Wuli to the Song court as trade tribute.